Class of '23,

 Events to attend

-SEAS will conduct a Self Advocacy Workshop.
-Learn about the process of requesting accommodations.
-Discuss how to work with your professors, use services such as Tutoring or the Writing Center, and make sure you know where to go if you have a question or a concern.
+SEAS will conduct a Self Advocacy Workshop on Thursday, September 13th from 12:00 to 12:50pm Roberts Campus Center, room 225: Learn about the process of requesting accommodations; discuss how to work with your professors, access services such as Academic Support, Tutoring or the Writing Center, and make sure you know where to go if you have a question or a concern.
 The session is strongly recommended for any students that will be using academic accommodations!Z

 Registering with SEAS and requesting accommodations